persuaded9041/poke-solus-rgb/README.md

 ## Versions

 There are three versions of this romhack: _Solus Red_, _Solus Green_, and _Solus Blue_.
 The differences between versions are solely cosmetic (palettes, title screen text, etc.), as this project consolidates any of the meaningful version-specific differences that existed across versions, such as Pokémon availability.
-For a complete list of version differences, check the ["Version differences" section of the feature log][versiondifferences].
+For a complete list of version differences, check the ['Version differences' section of the feature log][versiondifferences].

-[Building from source](#installation) will yield three ROMs:
+[Building from source](#building-all-three-roms-from-source) will yield three ROMs:

 - Solus Red (`pokesolusred.gbc`)
 - Solus Green (`pokesolusgreen.gbc`)